-Even getting ready to go to work can be hard for people with some types of IB S. It's not unusual for IBS sufferers to have four to five bowel movements before they leave the house, says Jeffrey Roberts, original founder of the IBS Self Help and Support Group.
-The group has 60,000 active members online, as well as face-to-face meetings in the U.S., Canada, and other countries.
+Even getting ready to go to work can be hard for people who have some types of IBS.
+It's not unusual for people with IBS to have four to five bowel movements before they leave the house, says Jeffrey Roberts, founder of the IBS Patient Support Group.
+The group has thousands of active members online.

 "We have seen people who've stopped working, because they can't cope with getting ready in the morning, leaving, and having that uneasy feeling of having to deal with (symptoms)," says Roberts.

 Leaving the working world is just one of the things people with IBS do because of their disorder.
-Sufferers often miss or are late for work, school, and other activities.
+They often miss or are late for work, school, and other activities.